cindygfeng/cindygfeng.github.io/_posts/2020-04-02-hcde-coursework.markdown

 tags: [masters, hcde, univesityof washington, humancentereddesign] # add tag
 ---

-In June 2020 I will graduate with my Masters in Human Centered Design & Engineering.
+In June 2020 I graduated with my Masters in Human Centered Design & Engineering.

 I've been a part time grad student from 2017-2020 learning and applying all aspects of the human centered design process.
 The program is largely group projects, and I have learned so much from my classmates and the HCDE department and brought a unique perspective with my mechanical engineering background as well.
 Below is my coursework and some project highlights, in chronological order: